HSE Prep & Testing

 - Any other form of government-issued ID (national or foreign)

-GED Tests and cost
+GED Tests and Costs

-- The battery consists of four tests:
+- The exam consists of four tests:

 - Language Arts (150 minutes)